kylejcassaday/Marble_Website/README.md

 # Marble
-A simple one page Photoshop mockup converted into an equally simple .html website using CSS and JavaScript
+A simple one page Photoshop mockup converted into .html website using CSS and JavaScript